A Deep Learning Framework for Disentangling Triangle Singularity and Pole-Based Enhancements: Triangle Singularity

 \section{Triangle Singularity}

 The analytic structure of an amplitude with triangle singularity (TS) is readily captured in the scalar one-loop integral given by \begin{widetext}

-\end{widetext} where $P$, $k$, $q$ are the momenta of the particles as labelled in Figure~\ref{fig:triangle_diagram}.
-The masses $m_1$, $m_2$, and $m_3$ correspond to the masses of the intermediate particles, and $\epsilon$ pertains to the their decay width in the internal diagram.
+\end{widetext} where $P$, $k$, $q$ are the momenta of the particles as labelled in Fig.~\ref{fig:triangle_diagram}.
+The masses $m_1$, $m_2$, and $m_3$ correspond to the masses of the intermediate particles, and $\epsilon$ pertains to the decay width of the internal diagram.